greymd/tmux-xpanes/README.md

 Environment variable `TMUX_XPANES_EXEC` is preferentially used as a internal `tmux` command.
 Pure `tmux` is used in case of empty.
 Add the statement to your default login shell's configure file (i.e `.bashrc`, `.zshrc`) to change the environment variable .
-It is helpful if you want to use specific tmux verison, or enable specific options always.
+It is helpful if you want to use specific tmux version, or enable specific options always.

 ```sh
 export TMUX_XPANES_EXEC="/usr/local/bin/tmux1.8 -2"